agabor/docs/_includes/rest/quick-reference.md

 In the examples that follow, the keys for your app are included in the command.
 You can use the drop-down to construct example code for other apps.

 You may also authenticate your REST API requests using basic HTTP authentication.
-For example, to retrieve an object you could set the URL using your Parse credentials in the following format:
+For example, to retrieve an object you could set the URL using your MSG credentials in the following format:

 <pre><code class="json">
 <span class="custom-parse-server-protocol">https</span>://myAppID:javascript-key=myJavaScriptKey@<span class="custom-parse-server-url">YOUR.PARSE-SERVER.HERE</span><span class="custom-parse-server-mount">/parse/</span>classes/GameScore/Ed1nuqPvcm
 </code></pre>

-For JavaScript usage, the Parse Cloud supports [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing), so that you can use these headers in conjunction with XMLHttpRequest.
+For JavaScript usage, the MSG Cloud supports [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing), so that you can use these headers in conjunction with XMLHttpRequest.

 ## Response Format